chrisg2/snaptest-dotnet/README.md

 # Things to be done

-1. Add unit tests for FileStorageReadingMiddleware, SnapshotBuilder
+1. Add unit tests for FileStorageReadingMiddleware, SnapshotBuilderBase

 1. Add filtering middleware

-1. Add XML comments for all public interfaces

 1. Put strings into resx files

 1. Look at other projects to check for other interesting capabilities/ideas

+1. Add SnapTest interfaces for Xunit and MSTest

+1. Add XML comments for all public interfaces

+1. Documentation